purduequaic/Qiskit-Fall-Fest-2024/README.md

 - read an open access book [***Quantum Computing for the Quantum Curious***](https://link.springer.com/book/10.1007/978-3-030-61601-4)

 ## Hackathon
-- Develop and present Qiskit Project, a team of 2 - 5
+- Develop and present a Qiskit Project, a team of 2 - 5
 - kick off with Hackathon Themee Revleved at 1 pm on Friday, Nov 8, ET 131
-- the winning teams will be announced on 4 pm, on Wednesday, Nov 20 at this page
+- the winning teams will be announced on 5 pm, on Wednesday, Nov 20 at this page
-- the first place tem will get the IBM Swags.
+- the first place team will get the IBM Swags.
 - participating teams will get certificates.

 ## Hackathon Theme